Cream City Review: History

-Cream City Review's name pays tribute to the publication's home in Milwaukee.
+Cream City Reviews name pays tribute to the publication's home in Milwaukee.
 Known as "The Cream City," Milwaukee is the birthplace of the yellow-colored brick, made exclusively from clay native to the area.
 The first "cream" brick was made in 1835.
 The bricks proved more durable and aesthetically pleasing than the traditional red bricks produced by East Coast kilns and quickly became Milwaukee's most characteristic building material.
 Cream City bricks remained popular throughout the 19th century and were used widely for ornamental architecture throughout the United States and Europe.

 Cream City Review's continued success is due, in large part, to grants from the Bradley Foundation, the Wisconsin Arts Board, as well as support from the University of Wisconsin–Milwaukee (specifically, the English Department), and the Letters and Science Constituent Alumni Association.
-Additionally, Cream City Review is immensely grateful for its succession of dedicated volunteers and a loyal following of readers and subscribers.